thinkhero/dcrdocs/docs/advanced/program-options.md

 `getbalancetomaintain`                                                          | This is the minimum balance to maintain in the wallet when using auto stake buying.
 `getmasterpubkey`                                                               | Get the public key for your wallet.
 This will allow people to view, but not spend funds in your wallet.
 It is safe to provide to others.
 `getnewaddress ("account" verbose=false)`                                       | Get a new address in the given account.
-`getreceivedbyaccount "account" (minconf=1)`                                    | Gets the total amount of DCR ever received by this wallet.
+`getreceivedbyaccount "account" (minconf=1)`                                    | Gets the total amount of hc ever received by this wallet.
 This includes stake returns so it could be quite large if you're PoS mining.
 `getreceivedbyaddress "address" (minconf=1)`                                    | Get funds received by the given address.
 `getseed`                                                                       | Disabled on mainnet for security.
 `getstakeinfo`                                                                  | Retrieve useful information on the current status of the PoS pool.
 See <LINK>PoS Commands.